Nataliamodiano/playlists/README.md

-A playlist site for people who want to share music.
+Playshare: A playlist site for people who want to share music.